telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/editing.md

 	  }
     });

-## ConnectionsDataSource Configuration for Remote CRUD Data Operations
+### Configure `connectionsDataSource` for Remote CRUD Operations

-Configure the connectionsDataSource for remote CRUD (Create, Read, Update, Destroy) data operations in the way demonstrated below.
-Note that without connectionsDataSource the editing will be turned off:
+Configure the `connectionsDataSource` for remote CRUD data operations in the way demonstrated by the example below.
+Note that without the `connectionsDataSource`, the editing support is going to be turned off.

+###### Example

     var connectionsDataSource = new kendo.data.DataSource({
       transport: {